-SPECIAL COVID-19 Message: If you are a student that withdrew at any point during the spring semester of 2020, summer of 2020 or fall semester of 2020, or spring semester of 2021, and your withdrawal was due to issues related to COVID-19, please notify us within 30 days of your withdrawal.
+SPECIAL COVID-19 Message: If you are a student that withdrew at any point during the spring semester of 2020, summer of 2020, fall semester of 2020, or spring semester of 2021, and your withdrawal was due to issues related to COVID-19, please notify us within 30 days of your withdrawal.
 When you notify us, please provide specifics of the reason for your withdrawal and we will follow up.
 We expect this to extend to students who withdraw during the summer of 2021 also.

 To calculate the amount of federal assistance earned by a student who has withdrawn, BVU will first determine the percentage of assistance the student earned.
 The percentage of assistance earned is equal to the percentage of the period of enrollment that was completed as of and including the day the student withdrew, up to and including the 60 percent point in time.
 The percentage will be calculated using calendar days completed as of the day the student withdraws divided by the number of days in the enrollment/payment period.
 Interim will be included with the spring semester when appropriate.
 All scheduled breaks of five or more days, including Saturdays and Sundays, will be taken out of the calculation.
 The calculated earned percentage is applied to the total amount of assistance that was disbursed or could have been disbursed to the student (allowable post withdrawal disbursements included), or on the student's behalf, for the period of enrollment, as of the withdrawal date.
 If the withdrawal occurs after the 60 percent point, then the percentage of federal aid earned is 100 percent.